tlevine/www.thomaslevine.com/content/!/table-words/index.md

 ![Tom gets confused when data aren't tidy](untidy.jpg){:.wide}

-There's actually a name for this sort of data table; it's called *untidy* data, and the first thing that I do when analysing such a data table is converting it into the *tidy* format where each row is an observation/trial/record and each column is a variable.
+There's actually a name for this sort of data table; it's called *untidy* data, and the first thing that I do when analyzing such a data table is converting it into the *tidy* format where each row is an observation/trial/record and each column is a variable.